paxdotdev/pax/README.md

 ./run.sh # or ./run-web.sh
 ```

-To initialize the docs submodule, for super-grep powers.
+To initialize the docs submodule, for super-grep powers:
-As needed, review the [git submodule docs.](https://git-scm.com/docs/gitsubmodules)

 ```
 git submodule update --init --recursive
 ```

+As needed, review the [git submodule docs.](https://git-scm.com/docs/gitsubmodules)